 N love data-directory Do you really want to move the data-directory to another place (partition or hard-drive)?
 Copying the data may take quite a long time.
 Current position: C:\Users\cschmoheil\AppData\Roaming\MacroSystem\ Bogart\av-data Yes No aborts the procedure.
-External (removable) drives are not supported.
+External (removable) drives are only supported with the optional "Disk-Juggler" software.
+You can also move your data-directory for Arabesk like described above by clicking "Move Arabesk data-directory".
+Since Arabesk can create 10 disk projects with 50 GB each you might need up to 500 GB of free disk space.